Commercial code compliance: Common violations

 “Conditional and Interim” type uses are generally not compatible for that particular district, but under certain circumstances they may be supported by the City Council through a Conditional Use Permit.
 When these uses are approved by the City Council there are specific conditions attached to the uses, which aid in minimizing the impacts of the use.

-- The Zoning Ordinance is a complex document and approval for new businesses impacts many departments within the City, so developments are carefully reviewed on a case-by-case basis.
+The Zoning Ordinance is a complex document.
+Approval for new businesses impacts many departments within the City, so developments are carefully reviewed on a case-by-case basis.

 Weeds on the state’s noxious weed list must be eradicated.
 Canadian thistle and poison ivy are common plants included on the list.
 Dandelions are not considered a noxious weed and the City does not regulate their growth.